West Nile fever

 What is West Nile virus?

 West Nile fever is a disease caused by the West Nile virus (Familie: Flaviviridae, genus: Flavivirus).
-The virus is transmitted by insects, what is called an arbovirus.
 Culex mosquito species spread West Nile virus from bird to bird.
-Occasionally, mosquitoes can also transmit the virus to other animals such as horses and to humans (zoonosis), who can become very sick.
+Occasionally, mosquitoes can also transmit the virus to other animals such as horses and to humans (zoonosis).
+Human-to-human infection is not possible.
+The transmission always requires an infected mosquito.
+Infected humans are generally asymptomatic or have mild flu-like symptoms and a rash.
+In some cases, however, WNV infection can become severe and cause encephalitis, which may be fatal.

 Where does West Nile virus occur?